 Many women are concerned that weight training will build large, unattractive muscles, but resistance training has been linked to gains in lean, sexy muscle in all age groups of women.
 Cardio will help you to retain muscle, but at a slower rate than weight training.
 Balancing different types of physical activity while including at least some weight training seems to produce the best long-term results in muscle gains and in the retention of lean muscle.
 Weight training has also been shown to strengthen bones and reduce bone loss due to aging.

 Another benefit to weight training has also emerged for older adults.
 As little as two days a week of upper body exercises with light weights improved memory and cognitive functioning.

 Keep hydrated!
 Water makes up our muscles, just like the rest of our body, are made up of water.
 It’s difficult to exercise when dehydrated, so drink at least a pint of water before you work out and keep plenty of water on hand.

 Keep track of your micronutrients as well as macronutrients.
 Women who do a lot of cardiovascular exercises, whether extensive walking or running, can experience iron and other mineral deficiencies.
 Other micronutrients like magnesium and potassium support muscle recovery and growth.

 Pre-workout meals should be light and high in protein with some healthy carbs.
-Light post-workout meals with protein and very light carbs have also been shown to help build lean muscle, but consider taking a protein-rich snack with you to the gym because the muscle-building effects fade starting 20 minutes after your workout is finished.
+Light post-workout meals with protein and very light carbs have also been shown to help build lean muscle.
+However, you should consider taking a protein-rich snack with you to the gym because the muscle-building effects fade starting 20 minutes after your workout is finished.